MinaProtocol/mina/rfcs/0032-bazel.md

       setting the compile command for each platform, but in some cases additional options should or must be specified.
   * Bazel does not have `./configure` functionality; it cannot detect environment features, at least not out of the box.
-Such functionality could be implemented in Bazel's Starlark language, but that is outside the scope of this proposal.
-In the meantime, Bazel works well with `./configure`; if we need feature detection (e.g. to support all three major platforms), a configure script can be written to do this, just as in the case of a Make-based system.
+Feature detection routines can be implemented in Bazel's Starlark language, but so far as I know there is no library of such routines corresponding to the autoconf library of macros (e.g. AC_FUNC_ALLOCA, AC_STRUCT_TM, etc.).
+Such feature detection is out-of-scope for this project.
+If it turns out that we need such functionality, standard autoconf tools will be used to complement the Bazel build logic.
+If appropriate a proposal to implement feature tests in Starlark can be drafted.
 * Toolchains.
   * Bazel detects and uses a standard set of commonly used toolchains; no effort required.
   * For toolchains not covered by Bazel out of the box, as well as for